krevanth/FreeAHB/README.md

 ## System Integration

-- The file `ahb_manager_top.sv` is the top level AHB manager module.
-- Please compile all the files in `src/rtl` in order to use the AHB manager.
+The file `src/rtl/ahb_manager.sv` is the AHB manager module.
+The port description below provides instructions on how to use the AHB manager.
-- Instructions to use the UI are included in the `ahb_manager_top.sv` file near the UI ports itself.
-- Running the provided testcase will provide a sample illustration of how the UI should be used.

 ### Parameters